-- 1. Provide professional documentation of disabilities to Dr. Deborah Lung, Director of Graduate Student Developement and Academic Success at deborah.lung@pfeiffer.edu. - 2.
-Request accommodations in writing and negotiate the accommodations with faculty and staff. - 3.
-Sign written release statements for the transfer of information to designated parties.
+- Provide professional documentation of act to Dr. Deborah Lung, Director of Graduate Student Development and Academic Success at deborah.lung@pfeiffer.edu. - Request accommodations in writing and negotiate the accommodations with faculty and staff. - Sign written release statements for the transfer of information to designated parties.

-In the event of a student's desire to file a disability-related grievance, a written description of the complaint should be sent to the Director of Graduate Student Developement and Academic Success at the Charlotte campus.
-A panel consisting of the Director of Academic Support Services, the Vice President for Academic Affairs, and the Vice President for Student Development will review the grievance.
+In the event of a student's desire to file a disability-related grievance, a written description of the complaint should be sent to the Director of Graduate Student Development and Academic Success at the Charlotte campus.
+A panel consisting of the director of Academic support services, the Vice President for Academic Affairs, and the Vice President for student development will review the grievance.

-Please schedule an appointment with the Director of Graduate Student Developement and Academic Success at deborah.lung@pfeiffer.edu to discuss these issues.
+• Please schedule an appointment with the director of Graduate student development and Academic Success at deborah.lung@pfeiffer.edu to discuss these issues.